keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 "Sur la constitution des substances aromatiques".
 - Aromaticity (a terrible misnomer, as with most chemical nomenclature, from a generalisation of the observation that benzene and toluene smell sweet).
 - Add some history of why it was called aromaticity (scientist names).
 Talk about how aromatic 'sections' of molecules give them some of their most interesting chemical behaviour
-- Resonance  -- a terrible misnomer, as with most chemical nomenclature, because molecular nuclei do *not* 'resonate' between two separate resonance structures ([as many of the original theorists well knew, though confusion rose rapidly due partly to sloppy exposition by Pauling in a campaign to expand the conceptual basis of structural chemistry.](https://www.jstor.org/stable/4027968)).
+- Resonance  -- a terrible misnomer, as with most chemical nomenclature, because molecular nuclei do *not* 'resonate' between two separate resonance structures ([as many of the original theorists well knew, though confusion rose rapidly due partly to sloppy exposition by Pauling in a campaign to expand the conceptual basis of structural chemistry.](https://www.jstor.org/stable/4027968)).  [misunderstanding of Kekule claiming "vibrating" he literally meant internal vibrational temporary distortions of a D6h symmetric ring, not oscillating between "resonance contributors"
 - Figure of benzene "resonance contributors" and the true delocalised dashed line ring version
 - The Soviet opposition to resonance.
 The term mesomerism occasionally making an appearance instead.
 A vocal minority of Soviet scientists [viewed the resonance concept as fictitious mathematical idealisation that was antithetical to dialectal materialism](https://www.jstor.org/stable/227752), so the state adopted a terminological slight of hand to avoid referring to resonance or using 'resonance structures' as a teaching aid.